Canadian Fusiliers (City of London Regiment): 1920s–1930s

-On 29 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 7th Regiment Fusiliers was Redesignated as The Western Ontario Regiment and was reorganized with 3 battalions to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.
-On 1 August 1924, the regiment was again Redesignated as The Canadian Fusiliers (City of London Regiment).
+On 29 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 7th Regiment Fusiliers was redesignated as the Western Ontario Regiment and was reorganized with three battalions to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.
+On 1 August 1924, the regiment was again redesignated as the Canadian Fusiliers (City of London Regiment).

-As a result of the 1936 Canadian Militia Reorganization, on 15 December 1936, The Canadian Fusiliers (City of London Regiment) was Amalgamated with the Headquarters and A Company of the 2nd Machine Gun Battalion, Canadian Machine Gun Corps and redesignated as The Canadian Fusiliers (City of London Regiment) (Machine Gun), and were re-tasked as an Infantry Battalion (Machine Gun).
+As a result of the 1936 Canadian Militia reorganization, on 15 December 1936, the Canadian Fusiliers (City of London Regiment) was amalgamated with the Headquarters and A Company of the 2nd Machine Gun Battalion, Canadian Machine Gun Corps, and redesignated as the Canadian Fusiliers (City of London Regiment) (Machine Gun), and were re-tasked as an infantry battalion (machine gun).

 Second World War

-On 29 January 1942, the 1st Battalion, The Canadian Fusiliers (City of London Regiment), CASF was mobilized for active service.
+On 29 January 1942, the 1st Battalion, The Canadian Fusiliers (City of London Regiment), CASF, was mobilized for active service.
 It served in Canada in a home defence role as part of Pacific Command and as the machine gun battalion of the 6th Canadian Infantry Division.

 In late 1943, the 1st Battalion, The Canadian Fusiliers (City of London Regiment) was reassigned to the 13th Canadian Infantry Brigade Group of the 6th Canadian Infantry Division and took part in the expedition to Kiska, Alaska, serving there from 16 August 1943 to 22 December 1943.

 On 28 May 1944, the 1st Battalion embarked for the UK and later on 1 November 1944, it was redesignated the 2nd Canadian Infantry Training Battalion, Type A (Canadian Fusiliers), CASF.
 On 10 August 1945, the overseas battalion was disbanded.

 Post war and amalgamation

-Post war, The Canadian Fusiliers resumed their role as an infantry regiment in the Canadian Army Reserve.
+Post war, the Canadian Fusiliers resumed their role as an infantry regiment in the Canadian Army Reserve.

-On 1 October 1954, as a result on the Kennedy Report on the Reserve Army, The Canadian Fusiliers (City of London Regiment) were Amalgamated with The Oxford Rifles to become The London and Oxford Fusiliers (3rd Battalion, The Royal Canadian Regiment) and subsequently became the reserve battalion of the RCR.
+On 1 October 1954, as a result on the Kennedy Report on the Reserve Army, the Canadian Fusiliers were amalgamated with the Oxford Rifles to become the London and Oxford Fusiliers (3rd Battalion, The Royal Canadian Regiment) and subsequently became the reserve battalion of the RCR.